Rock Climbing Knots: The Double Bowline

 Double bowline climbing knot

-The double bowline is great for tying around a tree or boulder as part of a top-rope anchor.
+The double bowline is primarily used to tie a rope around a tree or boulder as part of a top-rope anchor.
+It can also be used to tie the rope into your harness.

-Some sport climbers also use the double bowline for tying in because it’s easy to untie after multiple falls.
+Many sport climbers prefer tying in with the double bowline because it’s easy to untie after multiple falls.
 However, it has been known to untie itself, especially if the rope is stiff.
 This is due to lots of movement in the rope as you climb.
 We recommend the figure-8 as a much safer alternative for tying into your harness.